barafael/barafael.github.io/_posts/2018-06-04-Several-Reasons-Why-The-Rust-Compiler-Is-Your-Friend-#8-Will-Amaze-You.md

 The function `get_lambda_with_local_reference` will return a function<int(int)>, which is a lambda that takes and returns an int.
 That function is defined in the last line of `get_lambda_with_local_reference` as returning the sum of it's argument and the element at index 2 of an array defined in the same scope.
-When we return the lambda, this array goes out of scope and when calling the lambda, we get a random value(at best).
+When we return the lambda, this array goes out of scope.
+When we call it, the lambda dereferences some random value from the stack(at best).

 Same story in Rust: